How To Soundproof Stairs And Walls With Staircases

 The less noise we deal with in the first place, the easier it is to keep that noise from traversing our walls and bothering those on the other side.
 One simple way to lower the sound levels in your staircase is to absorb some of the sound waves before they reflect and gain strength through reverberation.

 Reverberation occurs when sound waves bounce off hard surfaces and continue to fill the room, even after the source of the sounds has ceased.
 In order to limit the amount of sound waves hanging around, it’s important to incorporate softer, absorptive materials that trap sound waves and keep them from continually reflecting and increasing in intensity.
 One of the best ways to do this is with acoustic panels.

-Since stairwells can’t accommodate many different soft materials to absorb sound waves, your best bet is to install acoustical panels on the walls.
+Since stairwells can’t accommodate many different soft materials to absorb sound waves, your best bet is to install acoustic panels on the walls.
 These acoustic sound insulation panels trap sound waves and keep reverberation down.
 Both attractive and functional, they are available in various colors and patterns and can even be printed with nearly anything you like.

 Location specific soundproofing

 The first step in any well-planned soundproofing project is to assess the situation.
 Where is the stairwell located?
 What kinds of materials were used in its construction?
 What lies on the other side of the staircase walls?
 Figuring out what you’re working with will give you a solid starting point for putting together your soundproofing plan.